 The most common surround sound option is a 5.1 system – that’s 5 speakers plus a subwoofer for improving bass.
 And you can build 5:1 home cinema around your Bose, Sonos or Samsung sound bar.

 How home cinema works:

 - Stereo speakers (2): sit to the left and right of your TV for accurate sound effects and action in stereo

-- Rear speakers (2): are positioned behind the sofa at either side for atmospheric, suspenseful sound - Subwoofer (1): delivers deep bass sounds – and can be placed anywhere
+- Rear speakers (2): are positioned behind the sofa at either side for atmospheric, suspenseful sound - perfect for horror movies

+- Subwoofer (1): delivers deep bass sounds – and can be placed anywhere

 How to turn your sound bar into home cinema